 Requirement id ETM.01

 Short title Trustworthiness of evidence

 Description The evidence orchestrator must integrate reasonable safeguards for

 guaranteeing the trustworthiness of collected evidence.

-Status Implemented
+Status Fully implemented

 The trustworthiness of evidence is guaranteed thanks to the design of the MEDINA Evidence Trustworthiness Management System.
 Two key points: (i) Blockchain is used as trustworthy storage.
-Information recorded on the Blockchain cannot be tampered, so information integrity is guaranteed; (ii) Instead of recording evidence, evidence hashes/checksums are recorded for avoiding sensitive data disclosure; hashes are considered sufficiently secure (reasonable safeguards) as it is almost impossible to obtain the same hash for two different sets of data (see D4.2 [7] for more details).
+Information recorded on the Blockchain cannot be tampered, so information integrity is guaranteed; (ii) Instead of recording evidence, evidence hashes/checksums are recorded for avoiding sensitive data disclosure; hashes are considered sufficiently secure (reasonable safeguards) as it is almost impossible to obtain the same hash for two different sets of data.
+The interested reader is referred to deliverable D4.3 [7] for more details.

-Requirement id ETM.02

-Short title Transmission of evidence checksums

-Description The evidence orchestrator should integrate a Ledger client that stores

-checksums of evidence in a DLT.
+Requirement id ETM.02 Short title Transmission of evidence checksums Description The evidence orchestrator should integrate a Ledger client that stores checksums of evidence in a DLT.
+Status Fully implemented

-Status Implemented